 The fries have a nice seasoning on them, but they were crispy and dried out.
-After eating a couple of fries, I tap out.
+So after eating a couple of fries, I tap out.

 The old-school burger had an excessive amount of onions.
 Somehow, the unmelted cheese was sitting on top of that mount and pickles.
 This one did not work for me.
 I would never order this combination again.

-My kiddie burger with ketchup, yellow mustard, and mayo brought back up the Wawa burger average.
-If this one were hot, I would have really enjoyed it.
-It reminded me of eating a burger with my late grandfather when I was a kid.
+My kiddie burger with ketchup, yellow mustard, and mayo brought the Wawa burger average back up.
+If this one were hot, I would have enjoyed it.
+But instead, it reminded me of eating a burger with my late grandfather when I was a kid.

 If Wawa is committed to creating an enjoyable burger, they’ll work on getting the temperature thing fixed.
 Their burger is good, or if you prefer, I can use everyone’s favorite backhanded compliment, surprisingly good.

-I’m not about to go out of my way to grab one, but I could see myself eating another one in the right situation.
-Don’t forget to add salt & pepper; it goes a long way.
+I’m not about to go out of my way to grab one, but I could see myself eating another in the right situation.
+Also, don’t forget to add salt & pepper; it goes a long way.